ESF-Works

 Intended impact/ sustainability

-The DP is developing and testing a model by which companies can better manage their businesses and resources through secondment opportunities, upskilling and re-training, which will enable them to retain the skills they need to remain competitive in the region.
-As organisations and individuals become part of a more skilled workforce with transferable skills, it will have a measurable impact on local economies.
-A key horizontal impact will be the extent to which the model is adopted at regional and national level, and within other sectors.
+The DP is developing and testing a model by which companies can better manage their businesses and resources through secondment opportunities, upskilling and re-training, which will enable them to retain the skills they needed to remain competitive in the region.
+Organisations and individuals will become part of a more skilled workforce, with more transferable skills, with measurable impact on local economies.
+A key horizontal impact will be the extent to which the model is adopted by other sectors, at regional, and national level.

 Scatter plot